Today we are talking about a subject that is dear to many people's hearts and super easy to do.. Pastrami.

 See how easy this is!?

-At this point you will need to go out and prepare the smoker for 225-250°F. This is true whether you are using charcoal, gas, electric or wood.
+At this point you will need to go out and prepare the smoker for ~240°F (116°C).
+This is true whether you are using charcoal, gas, electric, wood or otherwise.

 Many folks recommend a very mild wood, I like to use mesquite which is far from mild.
 You will have to use your own discretion on that.
 I like to really taste the smoke and I feel that the saltiness of the meat masks the smoke flavor unless I use something a little more robust.

-It would also be good with hickory, apple, pecan or cherry in my opinion.
+It is also good with hickory, apple, pecan or cherry.

 Like a normal brisket, you can expect the cook time to be fairly extensive.
 I did a couple of these in getting ready for this newsletter and the first one took nearly 8.5 hours.. it was only a 3 pound brisket.
 The second one took right at 10 hours but was a tad thicker (same weight).

-Lots of folks try to determine cook time by poundage however, the time is more relative to the thickness of the meat.
+Lots of folks try to determine cook time by poundage however, the time is actually about the thickness of the meat.

 A brisket 3 inches thick, 6 inches wide and 8 inches long should cook in about the same time as an equally thick brisket that is twice as long and twice as wide. poundage is relative but you have to realize that the thickness plays a much larger part.

-I opted to place the corned beef brisket on a small aluminum tray for ease of mobility but you can just as easily place it directly on the grate.
+I opted to place the corned beef brisket on a small aluminum tray but you can just as easily place it directly on the grate.

 If you are using charcoal, gas or electric, then apply smoke for at least 4 hours making sure that the smoke is being well vented.. i.e. it can easily escape from the smoker.

-After this time of applying smoke, you can simply continue with the heat until it reaches an internal temperature of 190-200°F. I know many folks only cook the brisket to about 165-170°F when making pastrami but in my opinion this is not enough.
+After this time of applying smoke, you can simply continue with the heat until it reaches an internal temperature of 190 – 200°F (88 -93°C).
+I know many folks only cook the brisket to about 165°F (74°C) when making pastrami but in my opinion this is not enough.

 Once the brisket reaches the desired internal temperature, it can be brought into the house for cooling.
 I recommend letting it rest for 30 minutes to an hour then place it in the fridge until it gets cold.
 It is so much easier to slice when cold.